Admission Information

 • Voice

-• A complete repertoire, specifying those works that have been performed
+• A representative repertoire list, specifying those works that have been performed.

 Each degree program has specific audition requirements outlined below.
 Acceptance into an area of study is exclusive to that area, and a separate application and audition is required for each area.
 Due to the intensive and individualized nature of a graduate program in music, admission in specific areas will be limited.